Dinwiddie County, Virginia: Education

 Appomattox Regional Library serves as the public library for the county.
 It is located in Dinwiddie.
 Dinwiddie High School is the county high school, and Dinwiddie Middle School is the middle school.
 Their mascot is the Generals.
-There is also Dinwiddie Elementary School, Midway Elementary, Sutherland Elementary, Sunnyside Elementary, and Southside Elementary, as well as Historic Southside High School Education Center.
+Other schools in the county include Dinwiddie Elementary School, Midway Elementary, Sutherland Elementary, Sunnyside Elementary, and Southside Elementary, as well as Historic Southside High School Education Center.